alipoosti/learn_DNN_Docker_NGINX/README.md

 ## The inference app

 First, let's choose a suitable model for demonstrating a common ML inference task.
 To do so, I chose *Image Classification* task and chose  `ResNet50` from [https://huggingface.co/microsoft/resnet-50](https://huggingface.co/microsoft/resnet-50) from model hub since it is one of the most popular models for image classification.

-Another reason as to why I chose this task is I want to test ResNet on multiple pictures I have from my own lovely cat **Cammie**.
+We are going to test ResNet on multiple pictures, including pictures from my own lovely cat **Cammie**.
 Here is an example photo of her. 😍

 ![My cat, Cammie](./post_request/cammie.jpg)